doncandela/mgah/mgah.md

   Due to the inclusion of CuPy, this container is considerably larger (3.5 GB vs 1.4 GB without CuPy).
 Interestingly, I was able to build this container on  a PC that does not have a GPU (hoffice).
 Nevertheless when `gpu.sif` was copied to other computers that did have GPUs (my other PCs and Unity), it was able to use the GPU .

-- A GPU, the NVIDIA drivers, and CUDA must all be installed outside the container on the computer on which the container is to be run (but it is not necessary for the Python package that will be using the GPU, in this case CuPy, to be installed outside the container).
+- A GPU, the NVIDIA drivers, and CUDA must all be installed **outside** the container on the computer on which the container is to be run -- but it is not necessary for Python packages that will be using the GPU, in this case CuPy, to be installed outside the container.

   - The section [Installing NVIDIA drivers](#nvidia-drivers) above shows how to install these things on a PC.
   - When successfully installed it will be possible to run the shell command **`nvidia-smi`** outside the container, which will print information on the installed GPU and CUDA version.

-- As documented in [this Apptainer page](https://apptainer.org/docs/user/latest/gpu.html), `apptainer` commands that run the container (`shell`, `exec`..) must include the **`--nv`** option, which will make CUDA installed outside the container available inside.
+- As documented in [this Apptainer page](https://apptainer.org/docs/user/latest/gpu.html), `apptainer` commands that run the container (`shell`, `exec`..) must include the **`--nv`** option to make CUDA installed outside the container available inside.
 Here we are in a directory containing `gputest.py`, which will successfully import CuPy and use the GPU when run by `python` in the container `gpu.sif`:

   ```
   (base)$ apptainer exec --nv "$SIFS"/gpu.sif python gputest.py